 (5) Placement of buildings, structures, or parking facilities shall not detract from the site's scenic qualities and shall blend with the natural landscape.
 Building sites shall be directed away from the crest of hills, and foundations shall be constructed to reflect the natural terrain.

 (6) Buildings shall be designed, insofar as possible, to harmonize with other buildings in the area and with the natural environment.
-Special consideration shall be given to making buildings complement any nearby historic buildings or a historic area in which it is located.
+Special consideration shall be given to making buildings complement any nearby historic buildings or an historic area in which it is located.

 (7) Adequate access to each building shall be provided for pedestrians and vehicles.
 Adequate building separation and fire lanes shall be provided as designated by the Fire Chief.

 B. Basement drainage.
 If any building which will have a basement is to be erected or expanded, the means of basement drainage shall be specified.
-It shall be so designed so that neither will it empty into the sanitary sewer nor will the occupant be likely to change it so that it empties into the sanitary sewer.
+It shall be so designed that neither will it empty into the sanitary sewer nor will the occupant be likely to change it so that it empties into the sanitary sewer.

 C. Fire protection.